-This guide is meant to explain how fake news has evolved, how it spreads, and how to recognize, avoid, and refute it as much as possible.
+This guide is introduce how fake news has evolved, how it spreads, and how to recognize, avoid, and refute it as much as possible.
 Examples of fake news sites bearing the hallmarks listed below may be found in this CBS News gallery.
-The term "fake news" news is used to mean disseminated information or material that is one or more of following:
+The term "fake news" is used to mean disseminated information or material that is one or more of following:

 Alternative terms you may hear in relation to inaccurate information sharing:

 In any conversation about evaluating information, it's important to recognize that we are all susceptible to believing false information.
 This is not the problem of any one class or section of society.
 While education plays a major role in determining an individual's ability to analyze information, people of all education background are made vulnerable to fake news by their own biases.
 Confirmation bias refers to the human tendency to seek out information that supports one's existing beliefs, and to reject, ignore, downplay, or reinterpret information that contradicts them (Heshmat, 2015).
 Because of this phenomenon, it often takes more effort to refute fake news that matches your beliefs.